google/kotlin-fhir/README.md

 However, in all of these cases, semantic equivalence is maintained.

 ## Publishing

 To create a maven repository from the project, run:

-`./gradlew :library:publish`
+`./gradlew :fhir-model:publish`

-This will create a maven repository in the `library/build/repo` directory.
+This will create a maven repository in the `fhir-model/build/repo` directory.

-There is also a `zipRepo` task that will zip the repository into the `library/build/repoZip` directory.
+There is also a `zipRepo` task that will zip the repository into the `fhir-model/build/repoZip` directory.

 ## Acknowledgements